elixir-cldr/cldr/README.md

 ## Testing

 Tests cover the full 516 locales defined in CLDR.
-Since `Cldr` attempts to maximumize the work done at compile time in order to minimize runtime execution, the compilation phase for tests is several minutes.
+Since `Cldr` attempts to maximize the work done at compile time in order to minimize runtime execution, the compilation phase for tests is several minutes.

 Tests are run on Elixir 1.5.x.  `Cldr` will not run on Elixir version before 1.5.